Quick answer

 - Review Article 50 triggers: chatbot, synthetic content, deepfake, emotion-recognition, and biometric-categorisation notices still need operational routing.

-- Maintain a status log: record whether a decision relied on current law, provisional agreement, draft guidance, or final adopted text.
+- Maintain a status log: record whether a decision relied on current law, adopted text, draft guidance, or final adopted text.

 What should not be treated as final yet

 Do not write internal policy as if the Digital Omnibus has already amended Regulation (EU) 2024/1689.
 Do not tell product, procurement, or AI governance owners that the August 2026 track has disappeared.
-The safer memo says: current published law remains the baseline, the provisional agreement may change the timeline, and the evidence programme should now be sequenced against both tracks.
+The safer memo says: existing Regulation (EU) 2024/1689 baseline remains the baseline, the adopted text may change the timeline, and the evidence programme should now be sequenced against both tracks.

 Open the master timeline

-See current-law and provisional-agreement dates in one place.
+See existing-law and adopted-pending-OJ dates in one place.

 Compare legal-status tracks